semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 ### Using InlineInput in form

 Use inputs as intended.
-We do not recommend mixing the normal and inline inputs in the form for sending data to the system.
+We don’t recommend mixing the normal and inline inputs in the form for sending data to the system.

 _An InlineInput is convenient when you need to add a note, an additional description, set your name, category, etc._